-From their commitment to this shared vision, in May 2004, with Corinne Evens as an additional co-founder, they established the Universal Education Foundation (now: Learning for Well-being Foundation).
+In May 2004, with Corinne Evens as an additional co-founder, they established the Universal Education Foundation (UEF) (now: Learning for Well-being Foundation).
 Since then, various partners have participated in developing L4WB’s strategy and have joined in co-creating and implementing programs that reflect the vision and values of Learning for Well-being.

 The Foundation has 4 thematic areas in which our programs are divided: Transforming ourselves: trainings and workshops that are experiential and focused for individuals.

 Transforming Relationships: Projects that focus on transforming relationships, placing particular emphasis on enabling parents, childhood professionals and children to work together for their mutual development by understanding the common language implicit in the L4WB principles.

 Transforming Societies: projects that influence WHO have an impact on the lives of children,

 placing particular emphasis in enabling parents, childhood professionals and children to ‘speak’

 a common language and work together for their mutual development.
 Transforming Research: Projects that focus on WHAT is known, and what we need to learn, about the capacities that enable us to be more ‘finely and deeply human’, so that we can strengthen, promote and assess them more effectively.